Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Introduction

 \subsection{Structure of This Review}

-This review is structured as follows, we begin by introducing the development of ANN and some representative networks used in MIA tasks in Sec.~\ref{ANN}; Sec.~\ref{CNN} introduces the MIA work using classical ANN methods; in Sec.~\ref{DNN}, State-of-the-art deep ANN methods applied in the MIA tasks are summarized; Sec.~\ref{MA} presents the method analysis; Sec.~\ref{CFW} concludes this paper.
+This review is structured as follows: we begin by introducing the development of ANN and some representative networks used in MIA tasks in Sec.~\ref{ANN}; Sec.~\ref{CNN} introduces the MIA work using classical ANN methods; in Sec.~\ref{DNN}, deep ANN methods employed in the MIA tasks are summarized; Sec.~\ref{MA} presents the method analysis and potential directions; Sec.~\ref{CFW} concludes this paper.